Jahn08/WEB-TIMER/README.md

 * Timer and stopwatch available without registration
 * Customised timers for registered users
 * OAuth authentication and registration by Facebook
-* Administration module to gather user statistics
+* Administration module to gather the users' statistics
-* MongoDB as a default DB model provider (Entity Framework) ([read more](#headDatabase))
+* MongoDB as a default DB model provider ([read more](#headDatabase))

 ## Installing / Getting started

 The application is dependent on Node.js ([read more](#headPrerequisites)) along with MongoDB ([read more](#headSettingUpDev)).

-There is a couple of ways to start the application in from inside the WebTimer directory (there must be a file package.json):
+There is a couple of ways to start the application from inside the WebTimer directory (there must be a file package.json):
-1.npm start
+1. npm start
-2.npm run release - starts the application after getting through the tests
+2. npm run release - starts the application after getting through testing

-The first user registered in the application will be granted a role of an administrator.
+The first user registered in the application will be granted the role of an administrator.

 ## Developing